Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: A generic analysis framework based on random models and estimates

 \begin{defi} We say a model $m_k$ is $\kappa$-fully linear model of f on $B(x_k,\delta_k)$, for $\kappa = (\kappa_{ef},\kappa_{eg})$, if \, $\forall y\in B(x_k,\delta_k)$, \end{defi} The extending concept of the above definition is probabilistically fully-linear model which is described in \cite{STORM}. \begin{defi} A sequence of random model $M_k $ is said to be $\alpha$-probabilistically $\kappa$-fully linear with respect to the corresponding sequence $\left\lbrace X_k, \Lambda_k\right\rbrace $, if the events satisfy the condition: \end{defi}

-The above definition states that the model $M_k$ is a locally good approximation of the first order Taylor expansion of the objective function with the probability at least $\alpha$, conditioned on $\mathcal{F}_{k-1}^{M\cdot F}$.
-However, there is still certain possibility such that the model is inaccurate, even very bad.
-To guarantee the quality of the trial step, we certainly hope the random model $M_k$ closer to the first order Taylor expansion.
-However, the corresponding computational costs will increase.
-Thus there is a trade-off between the accuracy of the model and per iteration cost.
+The above definition states that the model $M_k$ is a locally good approximation of the first-order Taylor expansion of the objective function with probability at least $\alpha$, conditioned on $\mathcal{F}_{k-1}^{M\cdot F}$.
+However, there is still some possibility such that the model is inaccurate, even very bad.
+To guarantee the quality of the trial step, we hope the random model $M_k$ closer to the first-order Taylor expansion.
+However, the corresponding computation cost will increase.
+Thus there is a trade-off between the accuracy of the model and the computation cost.

-Taking aside of the accurate model, the estimates of $f(x_k)$ and $f(x_k + d_k) $ are still required to be sufficiently accurate.
+Taking aside of the accurate model, the estimates of $f(x_k)$ and $f(x_k + d_k) $ are also required to be sufficiently accurate.
 The deterministic version of accurate estimates is formally stated as follows.

 \begin{defi} The estimates $f_k^0$ and $f_k^d$ are $\epsilon_F$-accurate estimates of $f(x_k) $ and $f(x_k + d_k)$, if \end{defi} The definition of probabilistically accurate estimates is shown as follows which is a modified version of that in \cite{Random_estimate}. \begin{defi} A sequence of random estimates $\left\lbrace F_k^0, F_k^d \right\rbrace $ is said to be $\beta$-probabilistically $\epsilon_F$-accurate with respect to the corresponding sequence $\left\lbrace X_k, \Lambda_k, D_k \right\rbrace $, if the events satisfy the condition: where $\epsilon_{F}$ is a fixed constant. \end{defi}